Learning route

 Use the translator for output practice and the microphone route for live decoding checks.

-A simple weekly practice routine
+A simple routine to learn Morse code

 • Days 1-3: learn a small group of common letters and use the alphabet chart to confirm patterns.